top of page

 Management

 When it comes to addressing reactivity in dogs, it is essential to prioritize behavior management.
-This involves changing routines and the surroundingsto restrict the dog's ability to engage in undesirable behavior.
-Though this approach may be unpopular, adjusting human routines is key to achieve the desired outcome.
+This involves changing routines and the surroundings to restrict the dog's ability to engage in reactive behavior.
+Adjusting human routines is key to achieving the desired outcome.

-Without proper management, animals may continue to practice undesirable behavior, making it more challenging to teach them new habits.
-It is essential to avoid exposing these animals to stimuli that trigger fear, reactivity, or aggression, such as flooding, which can cause chronic stress and impede their learning abilities.
-Our primary aim should be to keep our animals as far away as possible from their triggers, unless we are actively engaged in a therapy session.
+Without proper management, dogs may continue to practice self-reinforcing behaviors, making it more challenging to teach them new habits.
+It is essential to avoid exposing these dogs to stimuli that trigger fear, reactivity, or aggression, such as flooding, which can cause chronic stress and impede their learning abilities.
+Our primary aim should be to keep our animals as far away as possible from their triggers unless we are intentionally working with the dog's behavior.

 Some of the management strategies we recommend to help reactive dogs are: